firstname.lastname@example.org / (213) 740-2868 / AHF B55J

 1994 B.A., Geography, Nara University, Japan

-Dr. Katsuhiko Oda is Assistant Professor (Teaching) of Spatial Sciences in the Dana and David Dornsife College of Letters, Arts and Sciences at the University of Southern California (USC).
+Katsuhiko Oda, Ph.D., is Assistant Professor (Teaching) of Spatial Sciences at the Spatial Sciences Institute of the University of Southern California Dornsife College of Letters, Arts and Sciences.